Laura190/ImageAnalysisWorksheets/ValidationAndResults/ValidationAndResults.md

 | 6      | Add the selection to class 2 | Click ```Add to class 2``` on the right |
 | 7      | Train the model | Add more labels and click Train classifier again. |

+### 🤔 Investigate
+- Does training on another image improve the results?
+- Can you apply the classifier to all the images in the BBBC008_partial folder?

 # Built-in Functions